 Here are some ways to help resolve bloating and excess gas:

 Certain dietary factors can lead to gas and bloating.
 Eliminating them while you track down and fix underlying contributors can give you some symptom relief.

 FODMAPS, which are foods high in fermentable carbohydrates, are often bloating triggers.
 When the bacteria in your gut ferment these carbs, they produce gas.
 So, you may be prone to intolerance to FODMAPS if you have SIBO or a disrupted microbiome.
 (53)

-Onions, broccoli, kidney beans, milk, apples, cherries, and low-calorie “sugar alcohol” sweeteners like sorbitol and erythritol are among the many other sources of FODMAPS.
+Onions, kidney beans, milk, apples, cherries, and low-calorie “sugar alcohol” sweeteners like sorbitol and erythritol are among the many other sources of FODMAPS.
 Only certain high-FODMAP foods may trigger symptoms for you.
 (54)

 Are you ready for more detective work?

 To identify your FODMAP triggers, eliminate all sources for a few weeks.
 Then, reintroduce foods one at a time to see if they cause symptoms.
 Your goal is to add back as many as possible if you can eat them without symptoms.
 Over the long term, a restrictive diet increases your risk of nutrient deficiency.

 Small intestinal bacterial overgrowth (SIBO) is often overlooked as the source of painful gas and bloating.
 Doctors use breath tests to help diagnose it.
 (55)

 Certain factors may contribute to SIBO, so eliminating them may improve the condition.
 Antacids and proton pump inhibitors can lead to overgrowth and imbalance of the microbes in your small intestine.
 This is because they lower your stomach acid.
 (56)